nodejs/TSC/TSC-Charter.md

 The TSC will define Node.js project’s release vehicles.

 ## Section 5.
-Node.js Project Operations.
+Node.js Project Operations

 The TSC will establish and maintain a development process for the Node.js project.
 The development process will establish guidelines